Guardians vs. Brewers Player Props Betting Odds

 Ramírez Stats

-- Ramirez will look for his fifth straight game with a hit in this contest.
-In his last five games he is batting .318 with a double, two triples, a walk and four RBI.
+- Ramirez hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is hitting .364 with a double, two triples, a home run, a walk and four RBI.

 Ramírez Recent Games